-TERM DEFINITION Natural Resources Land, fish, wildlife, biota, air, water, groundwater, drinking water supplies, and other such resources belonging to, managed by, held in trust by, appertaining to, or otherwise controlled by the United States, any state or local government, any foreign government, or any indigenous tribe.
-Nature Trail An unpaved walkway.
-Navigation The science of locating the position and plotting the course of ships and aircraft.
-Net Zero Carbon Emissions Net zero carbon emissions is considered a synonym for carbon neutrality.
-New Development Development that does not relate to Existing Development or occur on an Existing Development Site, or comprehensive redevelopment of an Existing Development or Existing Development Site.
-Nonconforming Development A development that was lawfully established, improved or constructed prior to the adoption of certification of this Plan (amended XXXX), but that does not conform with goals, objectives, and policies of this Plan's Elements and the standards and requirements of the applicable Planning District where the development is located.
-Nonconforming Use A use of development, water, or land that was legally established and maintained prior to the adoption and certification of this Plan (amended XXXX) yet does not conform to the amended land and/or water use designation.
-Non-Native Species A species living outside its native distributional range.
-Non-Port Administration Office Establishments that may operate on Tidelands but are not directly related to District operations.
-Non-Water Oriented Uses or actions not principally utilized for water-oriented purposes.
+Land, fish, wildlife, biota, air, water, groundwater, drinkin other such resources belonging to, managed by, held in to, or otherwise controlled by the United States, any sta any foreign government, or any indigenous tribe. trust by, appertaining Nature Trail An unpaved walkway.
+Navigation The science of locating the position and plotting the couloir aircraft. urse of ships and Net Zero Carbon Emissions Net zero carbon emissions is considered a synonym for carbon neutrality.
+New Development Development that does not relate to Existing Development Existing Development Site, or comprehensive redevelopment or Existing Development Site. nent or occur on an pment of an Existing A development that was lawfully established, improved to the adoption of certification of this Plan (amended X) not conform with goals, objectives, and policies of this F the standards and requirements of the applicable Plann development is located.
+XXX), but that does Plan's Elements and Nonconforming Use A use of development, water, or land that was legally es maintained prior to the adoption and certification of this XXXX) yet does not conform to the amended land and designation. is Plan (amended Non-Native Species A species living outside its native distributional range.
+Non-Port Administration Office Establishments that may operate on Tidelands but are right.
+District operations. not directly related to Non-Water Oriented Uses or actions not principally utilized for water-oriente ed purposes.
 Nurture Encourage or help to develop (plans ideas, or people).
 Objective A statement of a desired end.
-Occupant The third-party or entity that legally occupies a space on Tidelands.
+Occupant The third-party or entity that legally occupies a space of on Tidelands.
 Offer To present for consideration.
-Open Space, Active Unobstructed, usable outdoor spaces accessible to the public for the purpose of programmed recreational activities including small and large park events.
-Open Space, Passive Emphasis on the open space aspect of a park and which involves a low level of development, including picnic areas and trails.
-A generally undeveloped space not intended for programmed recreational activities or small and large park events.
-Optimize To obtain the most efficient or optimum use of Orient To position, align or set with reference to points of the compass or other specific directions Oriented To be principally devoted to.
-(See non-water-oriented retail) Overnight Accommodations Land or water areas allowing for temporary overnight accommodation rented to a person for less than 180 consecutive days.
-Examples of overnight accommodations include, but are not limited to, hotels, hostels, and lower cost visitor facilities.
-Parcel A District-defined piece of real estate.
-Park Open space primarily for recreation and publicly accessible.
-Parking District Defined geographic area within which parking fees are collected and used for parking improvements within that area.
-Parkway Within a street right-of-way, area between the curb and sidewalk, intended for landscaping and tree planting.
-Participate To take part, be or become actively involved, or share in.
-Partner To join together on an effort or initiative while sharing profits and risks.
+Open Space, Active Unobstructed, usable outdoor spaces accessible to the of programmed recreational activities including small an Open Space, Passive Emphasis on the open space aspect of a park and which development, including picnic areas and trails.
+A general not intended for programmed recreational activities or events. ally undeveloped space Optimize To obtain the most efficient or optimum use of Orient To position, align or set with reference to points of the composition specific directions compass or other Oriented To be principally devoted to.
+(See non-water-oriented re retail) Overnight Accommodations Land or water areas allowing for temporary overnight a rented to a person for less than 180 consecutive days.
+E accommodations include, but are not limited to, hotels, visitor facilities.
+Examples of overnight Parcel A District-defined piece of real estate.
+Park Open space primarily for recreation and publicly access sible.
+Parking District Defined geographic area within which parking fees are parking improvements within that area. collected and used for Parkway Within a street right-of-way, area between the curb and landscaping and tree planting. d sidewalk, intended for Participate To take part, be or become actively involved, or share in ٦.
+Partner To join together on an effort or initiative while sharing p profits and risks.